blargoflatsome/fourshame/content/characters/muspella-stumpton-annabelle-lee.md

 However, there was no foe more dangerous to Muspella than her own impulses.
 Before she could learn that Remi discovered a cure for the dark weed that afflicted Gerald, she wandered away from camp in the dead of night... and was never seen again.

 Hadriana and Remi would later learn of her passing by the wailing of a banshee.
+It is largely assumed she met her end in battle within The Black, perhaps lured away by Gerald Stumpton... but no sign of violence was found, nor has her body been recovered.